acoli-repo/AURIS/guidelines/draft/topic.md

 We provide a partial annotation of information structure, only, by focusing on information status and familiarity topics.
 As for the latter, we adopt the approach and the terminology of Centering Theory, and thus speak of "backward-looking center" (CB)

+The topic of an utterance is defined the entity (referent) that the utterance is construed about.
+Traditionally, two cases are distinguished:
+- **aboutness topic**: an entity in the current utterance about which the speaker wanted to provide more information.
+- **familiarity topic**: the entity of the current utterance that is closest to the focus (or center) of attention (in the sense of Gundel et al. 1993), thus most likely to be the entity that the current sentence is about

+The direct annotation of aboutness topics is notoriously difficult, so that we resort to the annotation of (a specific operationalization of) familiarity topics, instead.

 ### 6.1 Familiarity Topic: Backward-Looking Center (`CB`)